 PubPeer enables scientist to search for their publications or their peers publications and provide feedback and/or start a conversation anonymously.

-Articles can be searched by DOI, PMID, arXiv ID, keyword or author is possible.
+Articles can be searched by DOI, PMID, arXiv ID, keyword or author.
 PubPeer has also contributed in revealing scientific misconduct.

-Quetzal is a biomedical search engine for PubMed that does not directly use the keywords and terms you enter in the search box but Quantum Logic Linguistic™ technology to identify the relevant information based on your query.
-Quetzal uses an extensive Ontology (containing verbs), and engines for Entity Identification, Concept Identification, Linguistics, Key Concept Identification, and Relevance.
-There are three versions of Quetzal: Basic (free), Advanced (plus NIH Grant Applications and Professional (plus US Patents).
+Qinsight does not search directly using the keywords and terms entered, but uses Quantum Logic Linguistic™ Technology to find the information relevant to the query.
+Qinsight uses an extensive ontology (with verbs) and engines for Entity Identification, Concept Identification, Linguistics, Key Concept Identification, and Relevance.
+In addition to Pubmed, Qinsight you searches in NIH Grant Applications and US Patents.

-Learn Named Reactions, understand mechanisms, see examples from Reaxys, test your knowledge with ReactionFlash for iPhone, iPad, and iPod Touch.
+Learn Named Reactions, understand mechanisms, look at examples from Reaxys and test your knowledge with ReactionFlash for Android and portable Apple devices.

-Named organic chemistry reactions – usually named after their discoverers – are a fundamental part of every chemist's toolkit.
-ReactionFlash helps you learn and understand named reactions: from the famous, to those you've forgotten, to those only a Nobel Prize Winner knows!
-Not only does the app give you the reaction, it also shows you the known mechanism, published examples from Reaxys, and even allows you to test your skills with the ReactionFlash Quiz.
+In organic chemistry, reactions – usually named after their discoverers – are a fundamental part of every chemist's toolkit.
+ReactionFlash helps you learn and understand named reactions: from the famous ones, to those you have forgotten, to those only a Nobel Prize Winner knows!
+Not only does the app give you the reaction, it also shows you mechanism, published examples from Reaxys, and even allows you to test your skills with the ReactionFlash Quiz.
 Why spend laborious hours making your own reaction flash cards when ReactionFlash gives you all you need and makes learning fun?

-ResearchGate is a social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.
+ResearchGate is the largest academic social networking site and researchers to share papers, ask and answer questions, and find collaborators.

 Note: Carefully adjust settings to avoid sending or getting unnecessary notifications (spam mail).

 The International DOI Foundation (IDF) manages the DOI (Digital Object Identifier) system and also provides retrieval tools.
-Type or paste a DOI name into the text box.
-Click Go.
-Your browser will take you to a Web page (URL) associated with that DOI name.
+Type or paste a DOI name into the text box and click Go.
+Your browser will take you to the Web page (URL) associated with that DOI.

 Incorporating some of history’s finest English associations, the free online thesaurus combines the authoritative labor of lexicographers with innovative technology for one of the most comprehensive and efficient language tools available online today.
 Professionals, students, and many others return to the Thesaurus.com to find the perfect synonym, antonym, or simply as a source of word inspiration.

 A free online conversion tool to easily convert between different units of measurement in more than 70 categories.
-The Unit Conversion Tool software is also available for download.
+The Unit Conversion Tool software is also available for download (USD 30.-).

-VMD is designed for modeling, visualization, and analysis of biological systems but it may also be used to view more general molecules, as it can read various coordinate files to display the contained structure.
+VMD is designed for modeling, visualization, and analysis of biological systems but it may also be used to view molecules in general, as it can read various coordinate files to display the contained structure.
 VMD provides a wide variety of methods for rendering and coloring molecules.
 Molecular scenes can be saved in various formats or exported to external rendering tools such as POV-Ray, Tachyon and others.

-With wordle, you can create tag clouds.
-The clouds give greater prominence to words that appear more frequently in the source text.
+The cloud gives greater prominence to words that appear more frequently in the source text.
 You can tweak your clouds with different fonts, layouts, and color schemes.
-The images you create with Wordle you can print, or save them to the Wordle gallery to share with your friend.
-However, be sure not to use confidential material.
+The images you create with Wordle can be printed or saved.

-All about words: word of the day, dictionaries for over 229 languages
+All about words: word of the day, vocabulary portal for over 229 languages.

 The international vocabulary portal (in English) allows you to look up words in 229 different languages.
 The dictionary (over 100,000 words and phrases in German and English) will tell you how often a particular word has been used.